How To Find The Waterfalls At Robert H. Treman State Park

 A wooden bridge back to Rim Trail for a shorter loop

-This is the Short Loop and is perfect for those who only want to see the best bits of the park.
-After here, the views are far less impressive and hiking is more challenging.
+You’ll follow a stone dirt path alongside Enfield Creek once the stone staircase ends at the bottom of Lucifer Falls.
+Before long you have an option to cross a wooden bridge and join Rim Trail which takes you back to upper entrance.
+This is the short loop and it’s perfect for those who only want to see the best bits of the park.
+After this shortcut, the views are far less impressive and hiking is more challenging.

 Woman walking down a wooden staircase along the Rim trail